trotsky94/Advanced-Smart-Contracts/notes/zero-knowledge-proof/lab/README.md

 ### Learning About circom
-First, follow the Iden3 circom tutorial at https://iden3.io/blog/circom-and-snarkjs-tutorial2. html.
+First, follow the Iden3 circom tutorial at https://iden3.io/blog/circom-and-snarkjs-tutorial2.html.
 You can stop after the “Verifying the proof” section.
 Then, read our example circuits in `circuits/example.circom` and answer the questions in `artifacts/writeup.md`.

 ~~Deliverable: artifacts/writeup.md~~